oxfordroadmap/vis/content/post/teaching-AI-basics-eg-Git/index.en.md

   preview_only: true
 ---

 💓 Motivate students to learn by doing their own portfolios of PRDs📋, prototypes, and AI agents 🤖!
-Based on my teaching and curriculum-developing experiences in China that features modern web development using <i class="fa fa-github" aria-hidden="true"></i>[GitHub](https://github.com/) and [🤗Hugging Face Hub ](https://huggingface.co/docs/hub/index), I have carefully designed a full foundational course of "Web Development for LLM-Powered Apps" that features building intelligent Apps using LLM.
+Based on my teaching and curriculum-developing experiences in China that features modern web development using <i class="fab fa-github" aria-hidden="true"></i>[GitHub](https://github.com/) and [🤗Hugging Face Hub ](https://huggingface.co/docs/hub/index), I have carefully designed a full foundational course of "Web Development for LLM-Powered Apps" that features building intelligent Apps using LLM.
 It aims to replace or complement CS 101 courses for all disciplines, including management and humanities background.

 <!-- more -->